 This is not only great because it makes storing the rowing machine easier, but also because it makes it more convenient to orient the rower wherever the entertainment system is in your home.
 Although some rowing machines come with a screen, others don't, so if you don't want to bore yourself to death by staring at the wall while rowing, you will need to set these machines up facing the TV.

 Running is probably the most accessible of all cardio workouts: it's easy to scale it up or down, depending on the desired intensity of the workout.
 Running on a treadmill is also said to be easier than running on the road because you 'only' have to keep up with the belt when running on a treadmill as opposed to pushing yourself forward when you're running outdoors.

 Running by its nature is mainly a lower body exercise but in order to keep your body moving, you will require to use your upper body for balance and to keep the momentum going.
 Running is great for improving cardio performance and heart health as well as being a great way to boost metabolism.
 It's not so great for building muscle but there aren't many better ways to lose weight than running frequently.

 You will need to use your back and arm muscles more when rowing, though.
 Rowing is great for elevating the heart rate and improving grip strength but admittedly, it has a steeper learning curve than running.
 To achieve that fluid rowing movement, you will have to follow a sequence of motions which takes some time to get used to, not to mention the strength and endurance it takes to get real good at rowing.

 Especially in the case of rowing machines, we would recommend getting a 'smart' model and one that can be used for online workouts.
 Many manufacturers now offer some sort of on-demand and/or live classes to stream, either on the machine's screen or on a tablet.
-Following along these classes will help you build up the confidence more steadily than trying to work out how to move correctly by yourself.
+Following along with these classes will help you build up confidence more steadily than trying to work out how to move correctly by yourself.